-French philosopher Descartes proposed to use a glass tube filled with liquid, which would be placed in direct contact with the cornea.
+French philosopher René Descartes proposed to use a glass tube filled with liquid, which would be placed in direct contact with the cornea.
 The protruding end would be made of clear glass.
 Intended for vision correction, it ultimately couldn’t be used as it made blinking impossible.

 Based on Descartes’ model, in 1801, Thomas Young made a basic pair of contact lenses.
 Using wax, he affixed water-filled lenses to his eyes, neutralising its refractive power.
 Like Da Vinci’s model, Young’s creation was not designed to correct refractive errors.

 The German glassblower F.E.
-Müller produced an eye covering that could be tolerated by the eye, however was not yet perfected.
-He tested them on rabbits, before wearing them himself, then invited a group of volunteers to test them too.
+Müller produced an eye covering that could be tolerated by the eye, however, it was not yet perfected.
+He tested them on rabbits before wearing them himself, then invited a group of volunteers to test them too.
 In March 1888, he published his work, ‘Contactbrille’, in the journal ‘Archiv für Augenheilkunde’.

-Louis J. Girard developed a scleral form of contact lens.
+Louis J. Girard developed scleral lenses.

 August Müller in Kiel, Germany, corrected his own severe myopia (-14 dioptre to within 0.50 dioptre) with a more comfortable and convenient glass-blown scleral contact lens of his own manufacture.
 Müller's lenses were lighter in comparison to those developed by Fick and shaped to match the curved contour of the cornea.

-Dallos, along with István Komáromy, developed and perfected a method of using molds created from actual living eyes.
+Dallos, along with István Komáromy, developed and perfected a method of using moulds created from actual living eyes.
 This moved forward the manufacturing of lenses that, for the first time, conformed to the shape of an eye.

 Up until this point, scleral glass blown lenses remained the only form of contact lens.
 The development of polymethyl methacrylate (PMMA or Perspex/Plexiglas) changed this.
 For the first time, plastic lenses could be produced.
 It was optometrist William Feinbloom who introduced these.
 Lighter, more comfortable and convenient, they were a mixture of glass and plastic.

 German optometrist Heinrich Wöhlk produced plastic lenses, based on experiments performed during the 1930s.
 Kevin Tuohy filed a patent for the first corneal lens design in 1948.

 Czech chemists Otto Wichterle and Drahoslav Lím introduced modern soft hydrogel lenses.
 They published their work "Hydrophilic gels for biological use" in the journal Nature in 1959.